 When you’ve recovered from relatively minor injuries, you can probably negotiate a personal injury settlement without hiring an attorney.
 We walk you through the process from initial demand through release and settlement.

 The claims adjuster’s job is to settle your claim for as little as possible, as quickly as possible.
-She'll be looking for any gaps and unsupported statements that show weakness in your case.
-The more she can find, the smaller her settlement offer will be.
+Insurance adjusters are trained to look for reasons to deny your claim or reduce your compensation.